 There’s a few different options when it comes to sending emails from Salesforce and it’s important to choose the right one for your company or organisation because changing it later can be painful.

 The four options for sending emails from Salesforce are Office365, Gmail, Relay and Salesforce.

 Relay – If your company has an IT department and an email administrator, then setting Salesforce up to use an email relay is the best but most complex option.
 All emails sent from Salesforce will be forwarded to, then sent from, your company’s email server.
 This includes automated emails as well as those that you write yourself in the email composer in Salesforce.
 Bounce Management is also supported, so your Contacts will be flagged in Salesforce if there’s a problem sending the email.

 Cons – Complex to setup

 Office365/Gmail – With these options you login to your Office 365 or Gmail account and give Salesforce permission to send emails through that outbox.
 So when you compose an email in Salesforce, it is routed through your Office365/Gmail outbox and you can see the sent email in your Sent folder.
 The process is fairly simple and you have good visibility of your sent emails.

 Pros – Simple to setup

 Cons – Bounce Management isn’t supported.
-Automated emails aren’t still sent from Salesforce, not through your Office365/Gmail account.
+Automated emails are still sent from Salesforce, not through your Office365/Gmail account.